fitbenchmarking/documents/Steering/terms.md

 Purpose
 -------

-The FitBenchmarking Steering Group is responsible for the managegial aspects of the FitBenchmarking service and any projects that enhance the service.
+Previous agreed: The FitBenchmarking Steering Group is responsible for the managegial aspects of the FitBenchmarking service and any projects that enhance the service.

-Some specifics: suggestions:
+New proposed (anders): The FitBenchmarking Steering Group is focussed on the less technical aspects of the FitBenchmarking service and any projects that enhance the service.

+Specifically these are:
-* oversight of deliverables we have promissed as well as now deliverables
+* Top level oversight of deliverables we have promissed as well as new deliverables and how these measure up with available resources
-* coming up with longer term roadmap
-* Funding opportunities including through commercialisation
+* Identifying funding opportunities including through commercialisation
 * On boarding new partners/organisations/individuals
+* Coming up with longer term roadmap as appropriate
-* Organisation of annual FitBenchmarking meetings
+* Organisation of annual FitBenchmarking meeting

+This steering group compliment the Friday Weekly catch-ups, which focuses on technical updates, progress and concerns.

 Operation of the group
 ----------------------

- * The group to meet approximately quarterly online.
+ * The group will meet approximately quarterly online and in alignment with deliverty deadlines / activities.
- * The group can be reached via each of the individual members
+ * The group can be reached by contacted any of it members
  * The group will elect a chair, who should be an employee at one of the partners.
+The role of the chair will also act as the secretary, unless this role is delegated to other member.
  * Each partner has the option to provide a person to sit on the group.
  * The group meetings are open to all interested parties, but the group seeks only to find consensus amongst group members.